AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_chatroom_members_unity.md.md

 #### Add a chat room admin

 Only the chat room owner can call `AddRoomAdmin` to add an admin.
-Once promoted to an admin, the new admin and the other chat room admins receive the `OnAdminAddedFromRoom` callback.
+Once promoted to an admin, the new admin and all the other chat room admins receive the `OnAdminAddedFromRoom` callback.

 The following code sample shows how to add a chat room admin: